 Our Independent Living Housing Program, HomeSafe at Pond Place, provides safe, affordable housing for those who have “aged out” of foster care.
 Oftentimes, many who “age out” are still in high school.
 Our program aims to keep them on the path to success.

 Those in the program receive a monthly allowance from Extended Foster Care until they graduate high school.
 Once they graduate, they are then eligible for PESS stipends ($1,256 a month) as long as they are enrolled in a state or public college that is eligible with the Bright Futures program.

-- HomeSafe has purchased a 12-unit complex of one-bedroom apartments which are walking distance to Palm Beach State College, grocery stores, bus lines and local businesses for job opportunities.
-The complex is also within two miles of HomeSafe’s Lake Worth campus.
+Our 12-unit complex of one-bedroom apartments is walking distance to Palm Beach State College, grocery stores, bus lines and local businesses for job opportunities.
+The complex is also within two miles of our Lake Worth campus.

-- In return for an apartment, clients will make a low monthly contribution.
-This includes water, basic cable and internet access.
-Basic furnishings and kitchen set-up is also included.
-Clients will pay for electricity.
-Each month, a portion of the contribution will be put into a savings account for the client’s future housing needs.
+In return for an apartment, those accepted into the program make a low monthly contribution, which includes water, basic cable and internet access.
+Basic furnishings and kitchen set-up are included.
+Those in the program are responsible for electricity.
+Each month, a portion of the contribution is put into a savings account for future housing needs.

 In order to remain in the program, clients must maintain their Post-secondary Education Services & Support (PESS) eligibility and follow the rules set by HomeSafe to be able to continue living in an apartment through this program.
 Clients can be between the ages of 18 and 23.